HiLab-git/PyMIC_examples/README.md

 4, `segmentation/JSRT2`: defining a customized network for heart segmentation from chest X-ray images.

-5, `segmentation/fetal_hc`: using a 2D UNet for fetal head from 2D ultrasound images.
+5, `segmentation/fetal_hc`: using a 2D UNet for fetal head segmentation from 2D ultrasound images.

-6, `segmentation\prostate`: using a 3D UNet for prostate segmentation from 3D MRI.
+6, `segmentation/prostate`: using a 3D UNet for prostate segmentation from 3D MRI.